-VISA / MasterCard have the best foreign exchange rates a traveller can get, so using your VISA / MasterCard debit or credit card to withdraw cash overseas would make more sense than exchanging cash at a foreign exchange bureau, right?
+VISA / MasterCard have the best foreign exchange rates a traveller can get, so using your VISA / MasterCard debit or credit card to withdraw cash overseas would make more sense than exchanging money at a foreign exchange bureau, correct?
 Well, yes and no. If you don’t use the right card or you don’t use it in the right way, bank fees can still add up.

-So, how to go about withdrawing cash overseas?
-As a general rule of thumb: Use the card that incurs the lowest foreign transaction fees (C) and cash advance fees (F).
-If you use a credit card for cash withdrawals make sure your credit card is topped up / in debt to avoid being charged interest on cash advances (G).
+So, how do you withdraw cash overseas?
+As a general rule of thumb, Use the card that incurs the lowest foreign transaction fees (C) and cash advance fees (F).
+If you use a credit card for cash withdrawals, ensure it is topped up or in debt to avoid being charged interest on cash advances (G).

-- Make sure you can access your credit card account/s and your transaction account online so that you can check your card balance and top up your card (via online transfer from your transaction account) as needed.
+• Ensure you can access your credit card account/s and transaction account online to check your balance and top up your card (via online transfer from your transaction account) as needed.

-- Consider that money transfers (especially between banks) may take up to three days to clear, so always keep an eye on your card balance and top up a few days before withdrawal.
+• Money transfers (especially between banks) may take up to three days to clear, so constantly monitor your card balance and top up a few days before withdrawal.

-- If your bank sends you an SMS whenever you transfer money online, check with your mobile provider if you can receive an SMS at your overseas destination (this will depend on your mobile contract).
-If not (or you are in doubt) speak to your bank about other means to facilitate two-factor authentication.
+• If your bank sends you an SMS whenever you transfer money online, check with your mobile provider if you can receive an SMS at your overseas destination (this will depend on your mobile contract).
+If not (or in doubt), speak to your bank about other means to facilitate two-factor authentication.
 Nowadays, many banks allow you to generate a one-time PIN offline (via their mobile banking app or a physical one-time PIN generation device).

-The only way to avoid being charged withdrawal/ATM service fees (E) is by shopping around.
+Shopping around is the only way to avoid being charged withdrawal/ATM service fees (E).
 If the overseas ATM provider charges the fee, the ATM will display the amount before you finalise the transaction.
-So if it’s exorbitant, and you are not in a hurry, press cancel and check an ATM from a different provider.
+So, if it’s exorbitant and you are not in a hurry, press cancel and check an ATM from a different provider.

 Download your Sustainable Travel Checklist and show the world you care